| |

 Humidity levels:

-Some humidifiers also have a built-in sensor or humidistat that automatically adjusts the humidity levels based on the current readings.
 This feature allows you to monitor the humidity levels in your home and change the humidifier accordingly to ensure optimal levels.

 With a built-in gauge or sensor, you can easily track the humidity levels and adjust without purchasing a separate hygrometer.